ProgrammersOfVilnius/pov-check-health/check-web-health.rst

 -h           Print brief usage message and exit.
 -v           Verbose output: show what checks are being performed.
+-c           Colorize error messages in red.
 -g           Generate a sample config file and print it to stdout.
 -f FILENAME  Use the specified config file instead of ``/etc/pov/check-web-health``.

+Note: ``-v`` also uses some colors, for informational messages, when standard output is a terminal that supports colors.  ``-c``, on the other hand, is unconditional and always uses colors, which is useful when you run **check-web-health** over ssh without an allocated terminal and want to see the errors stand out.

 CONFIGURATION FILE